 Commodity + Lack of Education = Dog Rescue

-If we SOLVE for the addends, we put an END the the sum.
+If we SOLVE for the addends, we put an END to the sum.

 Dogs are a Commodity?